 Alongside the popularity of the 15 Percent Pledge, where major retailers like West Elm, Nordstrom, and Macy's have promised to devote 15% of shelf space to BIPOC brands, many retailers have created collections to make it easy and fast to discover established and emerging brands.
 We've tried to make it easy, too, with a list of places to discover Black-owned brands at the end of our finds.

 1. Estelle Colored Glass

 Even if you're a minimalist, you'll be a color convert after seeing Estelle Colored Glass.
 The gorgeous, handblown glasses, decanters, and cake stands come in an array of candy-colored hues.
 If you're not using them for a dinner party with friends, these deserve a permanent spot on your bar cart.
 The company was named to honor the founder's grandmother, Estelle.

 $185 for 6

 2. Jungalow by Justina Blakeney

 Before her boho-chic collaboration with Target's Opalhouse line, Justina Blakeney's Jungalow brand, filled with soft goods and decor, a rug collection with Loloi, and even wallpaper that boasts a healthy dose of maximalism.
-This graphic quilt is inspired by traditional Suzani quilt designs; charcoal-colored dots paired with the suns are meant to symbolize the infinite nature of the cosmos.
+This graphic quilt is inspired by traditional Suzani quilt designs; charcoal-colored dots paired with the sun motifs are meant to symbolize the infinite nature of the cosmos.

 Among the growing networks of sites devoted to indoor house plants, is Grounded Plants, fueled by two D.C. area natives who are on a mission to help you disconnect and decompress through the appreciation of plants.
-In addition to plants, Grounded offers up tons of growing advice and resources for first time plant owners to be successful with their plant adventures.
+In addition to plants, Grounded offers up tons of growing advice and resources for first-time plant owners to be successful with their plant adventures.

 5. Sabai Design